HECVAT Category

 Do you have a release schedule for product updates?

-This question is asking whether your organization follows a structured, predictable schedule for releasing updates to your product.
+Predictable delivery of product updates is what's being probed here, specifically whether your organization follows a structured, repeatable release schedule.
 A release schedule is a documented timeline that outlines when software updates, patches, bug fixes, and new features will be deployed to production environments.

 Do you have a technology roadmap, for at least the next two years, for enhancements and bug fixes for the solution being assessed?